Poorvansh26/Data-Science-Projects/README.md

 ![YesNoGIF](https://github.com/Poorvansh26/Parkinson-s-Disease-Detection/assets/95774345/dbdd5ad2-eb5d-4ddf-af81-637eb6f31d08)

-This repository contains code and resources for a data science project aimed at **detecting Parkinson's Disease** using machine learning techniques.
+This repository contains code and resources for a data science project aimed at "**detecting Parkinson's Disease**" using machine learning techniques.
 This project checks whether a person has Parkinson's Disease or not, and is based on Support Vector Machine Model (SVM).

 ****📓 DESCRIPTION 📓****

 This project is based on the SVM Model and has several parts :

 1. Data Loading and Exploration: